TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 1/Electrical/Piezoelectrics.md

 ### What is Piezoelectricity?
 Piezoelectricity is the process of pressure resulting in a build up of electrical charge.
+It is an electro-mechanical coupling mechanism allowing us to relate potential difference and mechanical force.
 \
 **The Piezoelectric Effect** - Striking a piezoelectric material (applying a force; resulting in mechanical stress) results in a potential difference ($V$) across the material.
 **Reverse Piezoelectric Effect** - A potential difference ($V$) across the material results in mechanical deformation.